 But if you want to just play games and maybe have the side benefit of learning what you mostly already knew, do the tests.

-More popular in our circles are the numerous spiritual gift tools.
+More popular in our circles are the numerous spiritual gifts.
 I’ve used one or two of these.
 Their benefit is quite modest.
 If you like these and are sold on their value to the church, then explain how Christendom survived for over nineteen centuries without having these available?
 Maybe there was relevant teaching from pastors and elders?
 Maybe believers served and their gifts became evident?
 The matter of spiritual gifts is far less prominent in the New Testament that we have made it out to be.

 But, play the games.
 Maybe your pastor is lazy and would rather rely on the manufactured and marketed too designed by one who is not the shepherd of the congregation.
 Mostly harmless.
 More of a product that might earn its publisher and seller a little money than anything that has deep benefit to a church.